10th Explorations in Ethnography Language and communication

 Speakers

-The plenary speakers all work with pertinent societal questions:
+The confirmed invited plenary speakers work with pertinent societal questions:

-• Charles Briggs (US) continues to advance our understanding of e.g. inequality, health, and the politics of knowledge.
+• Charles Briggs (US) continuously advances our understanding of e.g. inequality, health, and the politics of knowledge.

-• Adrienne Lo (US) interrogates diversity, racialization and ideologies of multilingualism.
+• Adrienne Lo (CAN) interrogates diversity, racialization and ideologies of multilingualism.

 • Caroline Tagg (UK) uncovers how language, digital technologies and digital communication practices are deeply embedded into individuals’ wider social, economic, and political lives.